Dual frame optimization for informationally complete quantum measurements: Discussion

 To conclude, and as a key takeaway, our work confirms that dual frames deserve a greater attention whenever overcomplete IC techniques are employed to reconstruct properties of quantum states.
 In fact, the freedom they offer only concerns the classical processing of outcomes and can be straightforwardly leveraged to improve any shadow-based protocol without overheads in sampling or quantum circuit complexity.
 We therefore expect that the careful selection of duals will soon become a standard component of randomized and IC measurement toolboxes, significantly enhancing their performances.

 \textit{Note added}.
-While completing this project, we became aware of related work by J.~Malmi \textit{et.~al}, in which the authors report estimation improvements using dual optimization in the context of Hamiltonian simulation and quantum chemistry.
+Recently, we became aware of related work by J.~Malmi \textit{et.~al}~\cite{malmi2024enhanced}, in which the authors report estimation improvements using dual optimization in the context of Hamiltonian simulation and quantum chemistry.
+A.~Caprotti \textit{et.~al}~\cite{caprotti2024optimising} also report complementary results concerning optimised shadow inversion maps.